photoprism/photoprism/README.md

 - Image search with powerful filters
 - Albums to organize your photos
 - Easy backup and export

+A more detailed documentation - also for non-developers - will follow.
+Please ask if you have any questions or would like to support us (so far it's just two people from Berlin who have a ton of unsorted photos on their hard disk).

 Web Frontend
 ------------